Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 1:__
 In order to create a randomly generated written pattern, the modules '<span style="color:red">random</span>', '<span style="color:red">re</span>', and '<span style="color:red">np</span>' need to be imported.
 Additionally, the operations '<span style="color:red">pyplot</span>' and '<span style="color:red">colors</span>' in the module '<span style="color:red">matplotlib</span>' are also required.

 This section of code also includes creating the lists <span style="color:blue">final_even</span> and <span style="color:blue">final_odd</span>.
 These lists will later be used to save the finished rows created in <span style="color:orange">Section 5</span>, and are needed for the code in <span style="color:orange">Sections 2-5</span> to run without resulting in an error.
-The list <span style="color:blue">final_graphic</span> is also created and will be useful in <span style="color:orange">Section 8</span> when creating a graphic representation of the repeating rectangular block.
+The list <span style="color:blue">graphic</span> is also created and will be useful in <span style="color:orange">Sections 8-9</span> when creating a graphic representation of the repeating rectangular block.

 ```
 import random